 - The screw holding the tail together should be much closer to the bottom of the fuse so you can get it out.
 A socket head cap screw would help as well.

-- The four screws holding the wing and motor pod in place are difficult to get in and out which makes it difficult to break this down for travel.
+- The four screws holding the wing and motor pod in place are difficult to get in and out which makes it difficult to break the plane down for travel.
 Changing them to socket head cap screws would be a big improvement.

 - Change the main wing spar to a more common CF round tube that slips into a tube in each wing panel.
 This would make it much easier to take the wings apart.
 I simply can't get mine apart without damaging them.